APAexplorer/DeepIP/README.md

-# DeepIP
+# DeepIP - Remove internal priming artifacts.
-A deep learning model for removing internal priming artifacts in polyA site identification
+DeepIp is a component of [PolyAseqTrap](https://github.com/APAexplorer/PolyAseqTrap), a deep learning model designed to remove internal priming artifacts in polyA site identification.
+Inspired by the **DeepPASTA** model ([Arefeen, et al., 2019](#1)) that predicts polyA sites from DNA sequences, we designed a deep learning model called DeepIP to predict internal priming artifacts from A-rich polyA sites.
+DeepIP utilizes both convolutional neural network (CNN) and recurrent neural network (RNN).
+CNN extracts features from sequences, and RNN is used to combine the extracted feature effects for predicting internal priming artifacts.The corresponding DeepIP scripts are available in the PolyAseqTrap GitHub repository.